HS101 Oscilloscope

 The firmware flashing is made with the app STM32 Utils which allow the direct flashing of the HS101 firwmare.
 In this app there are the instructions on how to connect the USB-TTL Cable to the STM32 Blue Pill board.

-After the connecting, and pressing Init Chipset:
+After the connecting, and pressing Init Chipset

-1) Go to Init Chipset and check that the app read the chipset
+and check that the app read the chipset

-2) Go to the Blue Box icon and in the list select HS10X Oscilloscope, then FLASH FW
+icon and in the list select HS10X Oscilloscope, then FLASH FW

 After flashing disconnect the USB-TTL cable from the STM32 board and reset the jumpers to the original position.